djav1985/v-gpt-qdrant-api/README.md

 - "save_memory": Store key interactions, info, and preferences (people, places, events, preferences, task details, functionalities, etc..) & attach sentiment, entities and keywords.
 - "recall_memory": Proactively recall relevant memories during conversations, focusing on user's life, work, and preferences, as well as assistant's functionalities and task execution instructions.
 Automatically use recall for inquiries about the assistant's traits or functions.
 - Collection Name: Use `nxs-assistant` for all memory functions.

+** Always use "recall_memory" before answering a question you don't know.
 ~~~

 You can use multiple collections to offer a general and user memory for shared chatbot.
 Just change the instructions a bit.